 Additional programs may apply for similar recognition or be recognized by the SFI program in the future.
 The criteria used to assess other chain-of-custody standards can be found in SFI Section 4 (Appendix 3).

 other wood supplier: A person who or organization that infrequently supplies wood fiber on a small scale, such as farmers and small-scale land-clearing operators.

+outsourcing: Practice of activities relevant for an organization’s PEFC chain of custody being performed by another legal entity, without continuous supervision or control from the organization.
+Not considered as outsourcing are transportation, (un-)loading and warehousing of materials/products, unless there is a risk that materials with different material categories or certified content are mixed with each other.

 performance measure: In the SFI program, a means of judging whether an objective has been fulfilled.